Cheese Rush Days: Production

 "Cheese Rush Days" was the first episode to be directed by newcomer Mark Marren; as his work were frequently revised by showrunner Bob Camp and other senior directors to the point they deteriorated in quality, he opted not to be credited on his episodes, instead using a pseudonym "Kirk Field".

 Reception

-Thad Komorowski rated the episode zero out of five stars.
+Thad Komorowski rated the episode zero out of five stars, criticizing the episode's juvenile humor.